sebcoda/ntnx-escape-game/README.md

 - If you want to use VPN access, ensure your players have installed and tested it first

 # Game launch
-- Use Day 2 action of the BP to :
+- Use Day 2 actions of the BP to :
   - Launch invitation email to your players (you'll have to enter recipients list)
-  - Launch "End of lab" email (1st recipients list will be used)
+  - Launch "End of lab" email (First recipients list will be used)

 Self-Service Application description will provide the URL to play, as it will be mentioned in the invitation email too.

+Note : Day-2 operations can be found clicking on `Self-Service > Application > {your application} > Manage tab`, and you will run them by clicking on play icon, just after the day-2 action name.

+# Dashboard

+In the app description, you'll see dashboard URL.
+Display the dashboard on a screen, it will improve game feeling for players.

 # TIPS
 - Unsuccesfull lab checks may happen even if the exercise is succesfully done.
 In this case, the player can refresh is web page, use the same trigram, and recovery mode will bring him to the same lab step, which could pass...